Intellectually we all know we should exercise and play with our dogs. Yeah, it’s good for them. They’re dogs, that’s what they do.

 More specifically, here are five ways play and exercise can help your dog’s mental health:

-Play Can Promote Calmness and Reduce Anxiety
+1. Play Can Reduce Anxiety

 Dogs are physical beings, and they need to move and just do things to release all the energy they have built up.
 In the wild, this energy would go toward hunting prey, dealing with their wild surroundings and just plain surviving.
 Our domesticated canines fortunately don’t have these challenges, but still have some of that energy.